 Logan was a part of Team USA in the summer of 2007 and won a silver medal in the Pan Am Games.
 As a junior at the University of Arkansas, he was named a third team pre-season All-American.

-In 2016, Logan made his third straight Opening Day roster and start and established career highs with 20 home runs, four triples and 76 runs scored despite missing a month with a fractured shoulder blade.
-He started 125 games and batted leadoff in each of those games – the most starts leading off by any Ray since Akinori Iwamura in 2008 (151).
+Logan made his fourth straight Opening Day roster in 2017, his first with the Los Angeles Dodgers.
+He collected a career-high four hits in two consecutive games (June 30-July 1, 2017), joining Colorado’s DJ LeMahieu, San Francisco’s Joe Panik and Houston’s Jose Altuve and Carlos Correa as the only major-league players with consecutive four-hit games in ’17.
+Logan drove in a career-high-tying four runs on September 25, 2017 against the San Diego Padres (also August 31, 2016 with Tampa Bay at Boston), going 3-for-3 with two runs, a double and a home run.
+In 2016 with Tampa Bay, he started 125 games and batted leadoff in each of those games – the most starts leading off by any Ray since Akinori Iwamura in 2008 (151).
 All 20 of Logan’s home runs in ’16 came from the leadoff spot, one shy of the club record set by Gerald Williams in 2000.
 His 20 homers rank second in club history for a second baseman, behind Ben Zobrist (27 in 2009).
 Logan became the first middle infielder in franchise history with back-to-back seasons of at least 15 homers.

 Logan has proven to be a versatile player throughout his young big-league career, making appearances at every position except for pitcher, catcher and center field.